ManticoreGamesInc/platform-documentation/src/references/events_hooks.md

 ### Movement

 The **Movement** hook is called when processing a player's movement.
 The parameter's table contains a Vector3 named "direction", indicating the direction the player will move.
-For example, in a click to move game, the client script would detect mouse input and modify the players direction.
+For example, in a click to move game, the client script would detect mouse input and modify the player's direction.

 See [Movement](../api/player.md#hooks) API for more information.